mgussekloo/laravel-facet-filter/README.md

 This package doesn't include a frontend, you're free to set it up how you like.
 The facets returned by getFacets (see above) include the basic information you need to build an interface.
+Each facet has a getOptions method, to get a Laravel collection of the available options.

 You're responsible for updating the query parameters yourself, so that you can build the correct filter.
 This example uses Laravel Livewire's wire:model directive to update the ?filter= parameter.